 After the LOCK TIGHT command is issued, the command cannot be disabled via a software command.
-Lock tight status can be disabled only by power cycling the device or toggling WP#.
+The only ways to disable the lock tight status is to power cycle the device.
 When the lock tight status is disabled, all of the blocks become locked, the same as if the LOCK (2Ah) command had been issued.